TheCuteOwl/Trap-Stealer/README.md

 ## <a id="Changelog"></a>📝・Changelog
 ```
+- V4.6.9 (Funny Number, And somes fix that I didn't talked about)
 - V4.6.8 Get a lot information about the computer (using WMIC)
 - V4.6.7 Detect VMBox and VMWare
 - V4.6.6 Added Cookie Twitch Support !